Ortham/passkeys-relying-party/README.md

 The project can be run as a local server, in which case all data is only held in memory (so if something goes wrong the server will probably crash and forget everything), or deployed to AWS.
 Third-party dependencies are minimal, with libraries only added for decoding CBOR and interacting with DynamoDB, and tooling limited to TypeScript and esbuild.

-Attestation is not supported, and client extensions are ignored.
-Conditional mediation is commented out because it doesn't work properly on Windows 10 with Windows Hello.

 The local server has been tested with Node.js v20.11.0, Deno v1.40.2 and Bun v1.0.25.
 The AWS deployment has been tested with the following clients:

 - Firefox v122 on Windows 10 22H2 with Windows Hello
+- Firefox v122 on Windows 10 22H2 with Bitwarden
 - Firefox v122 on Windows 10 22H2 with Dashlane
 - Edge v121 on Windows 10 22H2 with Windows Hello
+- Edge v121 on Windows 10 22H2 with cross-device authentication to Android 14 with Google Credential Manager
 - Chrome v121 on Android 14 with Google Credential Manager
 - Chrome v121 on macOS 14.2.1 using Chrome's profile
 - Chrome v121 on macOS 14.2.1 using 1Password